skukla/commerce-mesh/docs/architecture/overview.md

 **Limitations**:

-- No facet support
+- Basic text matching only (no AI)
-- Basic text matching only
+- No relevance scoring
-- No AI relevance
+- Limited personalization

 **Used For**:

 - Category browsing
 - Product details
-- Filter-only queries (no search)
+- Filter/facet queries for category browsing

 ### Commerce GraphQL